lfhenrl/hhl-ui/src/pages/components/iconClass.md

 You can change the color by the class `"col-pri,sec,ok,err,warn,info"`<br>

-If you need a special color then just use `style="--current-bg-col: purple;--current-txt-col: white"`
+If you need a special color then just use `style="--color-current-bg-col: purple;--color-current-txt-col: white"`

 <hhl-live-editor title="" htmlCode='
     <template>